rian300500/royal/README.md

 user.subtract_points(75) # => 25
 ```

+This method returns the new points balance after the operation.

+If the current balance is less than the specified amount of points to subtract, a `Royal::InsufficientPointsError` is raised:

 ```ruby
 user.subtract_points(200) # => raises #<Royal::InsufficientPointsError ...>
 ```

 ### Including a Reason or Note

+It's possible to include a String of text when adding or subtracting points, which will be stored with the change:

 ```ruby
 user.add_points(50, reason: 'Birthday points!')
 ```

+**NOTE:** By default, the reason can be at most 1000 characters long.

 ### Linking to Another Record

+It's possible to link an additional record when adding or subtracting points.
+Below is an example using a hypothetical `Reward` model:

 ```ruby
 reward = Reward.find_by(name: 'Gift Card')